Core Idea

 Why Trying Harder Makes It Worse

-A counterintuitive and critical insight: more aggressive correction amplifies oscillation, it does not dampen it.
+More aggressive correction amplifies oscillation, it does not dampen it.
 If you turn the hot water tap further because the shower is cold, the arriving hot water surge is even more excessive.
-The extra force increases the amplitude of the overshoot.
 The problem is not insufficient effort — it is insufficient information about the current state before the correction arrives.

 Examples Across Domains

-• Supply chains: The Beer Game demonstrates how delayed demand signals cause inventory orders to oscillate wildly up and down the supply chain — the bullwhip effect
+• Supply chains: The Beer Game demonstrates how delayed demand signals cause inventory orders to oscillate wildly — the bullwhip effect

-• Business cycles: Investment in capacity lags demand signals by months or years; capacity overshoots, prices fall, investment collapses, undershooting begins
+• Business cycles: Investment in capacity lags demand signals by months or years; capacity overshoots, prices fall, investment collapses

-• Ecology: Predator-prey cycles (Lotka-Volterra dynamics) — predator populations peak after prey peaks, collapse follows
+• Ecology: Predator-prey cycles (Lotka-Volterra dynamics) — predator populations peak after prey peaks, then collapse follows

 The Structural Fix